 Inez Milholland Boissevain at the National American Woman Suffrage Association parade, March 3, 1913, Washington, D.C.

 Before it became a music school, Meadowmount, a 1,000-acre tract in the Adirondack Mountains, was the estate of the Milhollands, a family that holds a prominent place in the industrial growth and civil rights struggles of the United States in the early 20th century.

 The family’s American story began when John Milholland emigrated to the United States from Ireland in the 1850s and settled in Lewis, New York.
 He married Mary Moore, and they had a son and a daughter.
 In 1863, the family’s house burned to the ground, and Mary and their daughter died in the fire.
-John took his son, John Elmer Milholland, back to Ireland, but after two years they returned, John opening a confectioner’s shop.
+John took his son, John Elmer Milholland, back to Ireland, but after two years they returned, and John opened a confectioner’s shop.